 If you run resource-intensive applications on your computer or laptop, you need to make sure that your processor does not overheat.
 You probably also want to know which applications tend to increase your computer’s or laptop’s CPU temperature.

 If you have recently built a PC, it is a good idea to test it to make sure nothing overheats and that all fans and coolers work as expected.
 That is why using CPUTempWatch is very important if you suspect your CPU may be running at high temperatures needlessly.

 This simple little program is designed to help you monitor the temperature of various Intel Core, Core 2, i3, i5, i7, and Atom processors.
-It gathers information from various sensors and displays it in real time in an easy to understand format.
+It gathers information from multiple sensors and displays it in real-time in an easy to understand format.

 CPUTempWatch is a very simple tool that is only able to monitor the temperature of your CPU.
 It does not save the temperatures and can’t export any kinds of reports.
-Unlike Open Hardware Monitor and HWMonitor, this small program displays only the temperature of the processor in a graph.
+Unlike Open Hardware Monitor and HWMonitor, this small program displays only the processor’s weather in a graph.

 You aren’t bombarded with information from all sensors when you need to check one temperature.